List of Lucifer characters: Eve

-Michael Demiurgos
+Michael

-Michael Demiurgos is Lucifer's twin brother who is also portrayed by Tom Ellis.
+Michael is Lucifer's twin brother who is also portrayed by Tom Ellis.
 He makes his first appearance in season 5, taking over his brother's identity after Lucifer returns to Hell.
 He is a dark-winged angel.
 Michael's angelic, 'God-given' name literally means "Who is like God" and one of his known descriptive names/titles, "Demiurgos" literally means "Creator".
 Michael is a mirror image of Lucifer; he's left-handed instead of right, prefers clear liquor to brown, has black wings instead of white, and taps into fears rather than desires.
 After Michael kills Chloe, Lucifer sacrifices himself to resurrect her and Chloe is able to use part of the Flaming Sword to beat Michael into submission.
 Lucifer suddenly returns, stops Chloe from killing Michael and instead cuts off his brother's wings so that he can have a second chance.
 In the sixth season, it is revealed that Lucifer subsequently imprisoned Michael in Hell for his crimes; not in a cell, but as a janitor.